Floorp-Projects/Floorp/mobile/android/android-components/docs/api/mozilla.components.feature.downloads/-simple-download-dialog-fragment/index.md

 A confirmation dialog to be called before a download is triggered.
 Meant to be used in collaboration with [DownloadsFeature](../-downloads-feature/index.md)

-[SimpleDownloadDialogFragment](./index.md) is the default dialog use by DownloadsFeature if you don't provide a value.
+[SimpleDownloadDialogFragment](./index.md) is the default dialog used by DownloadsFeature if you don't provide a value.
 It is composed by a title, a negative and a positive bottoms.
-When the positive button is clicked the download it triggered.
+When the positive button is clicked the download is triggered.

 ### Constructors